Dev4X/Alpha-Moon/README.md

 File > New > Import Project...
 Select the Phase1 folder you just cloned in the terminal.

-Now the project should load, and you should see sections 'Phase1-Phase1' and 'Gradle Scripts' in the Project tab on the left.
+Now the project should load, and you should see sections 'app' and 'Gradle Scripts' in the Project tab on the left.

 Step 3: You can test by clicking the green triangle to run.